dcampos/nvim-snippy/README.md

 ## Adding snippets

-By default every `snippets` directory in `runtimepath` will be searched for snippets.
+Normally, you should place your custom snippets in `$XDG_CONFIG_HOME/nvim/snippets`.
+However, any `snippets` directory in `runtimepath` will be searched for snippets.
 Files with the `.snippet` extension contain a single snippet, while files with the `.snippets` extension can be used to declare multiple snippets.

-A basic `lua.snippets` file for Lua showing off some of the plugin's features would look like this:
+A basic `lua.snippets` file for Lua, demonstrating some of the plugin's features, would look like this:

 ```vim-snippet
 # Comments are possible